itsallcode/junit5-system-extensions/README.md

 From version 1.2.0 on if a security guard existed before, it serves as a delegate for all security checks with the exception of the `checkExit`.

+**Warning:** The JREs Security Manager used by `ExitGuard` is deprecated and is not supported by Java 21 and later.

 ## Asserting Data Sent to `System.out`

 To capture data sent to `System.out`, follow these steps: